gtk-rs/lgpl-docs/gtk/vendor.md

 <!-- enum StateType::variant Focused -->
 The widget has the keyboard focus.
 <!-- struct StatusIcon -->
-`[Deprecated since 3.14]` The “system tray” or notification area is normally used for transient icons that indicate some special state.
+The “system tray” or notification area is normally used for transient icons that indicate some special state.
 For example, a system tray icon might appear to tell the user that they have new mail, or have an incoming instant message, or something along those lines.
 The basic idea is that creating an